Telugu Academy

-Telugu Academy, known as Telugu And Sanskrit Akademi in official materials and some sources (from తెలుగు మరియు సంస్కృత అకాడమీ), can refer to two institutes set up to promote the use of Telugu and develop, preserve and modernize the language.
+The Telugu Academy, known as the Telugu and Sanskrit Akademi (తెలుగు మరియు సంస్కృత అకాడమీ) in official materials and some sources, can refer to two institutes set up to promote the use of Telugu and develop, preserve, and modernize the language.
 The original one was set up by the Andhra Pradesh state government, while a new one using the original Hyderabad offices has been formed by the Telangana state government after bifurcation.
 The Academy has also became responsible for the creation and printing of school textbooks.
 This academy headquarters is located at Tirupati, Andhra Pradesh.